falent/GoogleAssistantTutorial/ReadMe.md

 ## Promise

-The promise as an abstracrion which tries to cover asynchronous programming and make your life easier.
-Imagine that  It promises you that you get a "gift" but you don't know when it happens and if it whenever happens but at the end you will get an answer if your promise was keept or not.
+The promise as an abstraction which tries to cover asynchronous programming and make your life easier.
+Imagine that  It promises you that you get a "gift" but you don't know when it happens and if it whenever happens but at the end you will get an answer if your promise was kept or not.

 There are 3 states of promises: